shoru-sssssaaaaaa/sample-eventbus-pubsub/README.md

 # Sample EventBus Pub/Sub Project

+This backend application is a sample application that uses the Pub/Sub mechanism to realize synchronous and asynchronous processing in the application when a REST API request is received.

+You can find the article on the web for this application here.
+(Japanese Only)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .